MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sb-recur-bill-parameters.md

 ## Billing schedule group

 Use the **Billing schedule group** page to create a billing schedule group for Recurring contract billing.
-The billing schedule group settings default when creating a new billing schedule.
+The settings on the **Billing schedule group** page are used when creating a new billing schedule.
 When a billing schedule group is applied to newly created billing schedules, the default values of the group are automatically applied to the billing schedule.
 You can change any of the default options for the specific billing schedule that you create.
 Multiple billing schedule groups can be set up but you can assign a default billing schedule group in **Recurring contract billing parameters**.

  * Select **New** to create a billing schedule group.
  * Enter a unique **Billing schedule group** identifier and **Description**.